dice-project/DICE-Models/README.md

 Key     | Description
 --------|------------
-name    | Indicates that the given value should be used as the element name instead of the default one ignored | The annotated element should be ignored inwhen processing the model in the subsequent transformations comment | The text defined in the entry's value should be appended as a comment in the subsequent transformations
+name    | Indicates that the given value should be used as the element name instead of the default one ignore  | The annotated element should be ignored inwhen processing the model in the subsequent transformations comment | The text defined in the entry's value should be appended as a comment in the subsequent transformations